ACCTING 1004 - Accounting Foundations

 1. Pre-class activity – Preparation

-Each week students should read through the appropriate chapter of the textbook and watch the online lecture modules.
+Each week students should read through the appropriate chapter of the textbook before the lecture.
 Do this online by following the link in the weekly module on MyUni.
+Students should read the eBook and watch and do the interactive activities.
+In the ebook, you can find additional animations with audio that explain key concepts followed by something for students to do.
 Students are not expected to be able to do activities 100% correctly at this stage but they should at least watch and attempt them as it will give you a broad overview of the weekly topic which enables you to get the maximum benefit from the following lecture and tutorial time.
 After reading the relevant chapter and activities students should also have a first attempt at the relevant tutorial activity.

 2. In-class activities – Understanding

-Having completed the preparation students can come to the face-to-face lecture - which will be conducted as an interactive workshop - and tutorial ready to actively listen and participate in discussion and activities.
+Having completed the preparation students can come to the lecture and tutorial ready to actively listen and participate in discussion and activities.
 The lecturer or tutor will not need to labour the key terms, as they were covered in the preparation and minimal explanation should see students grasp these concepts.
 Examples will be worked through, questions asked and answered, concepts compared, discussed, and relationships formed with previous work.
 This will build up the students’ body of knowledge and understanding.
 Not all of the weekly material will be covered in each class.
 The activities are designed so that students can use the skills they have learned to answer the remaining questions.
 In particular, students will have a chance to discuss and reflect on their prepared answers from the pre-class activities in more depth.
 Suggested tutorial answers are provided to assist with revision.

 3. Application in software case – Consolidation